-Health Services at Washburn work closely with teaching staff to support student academic success.
+Health Services at Washburn works closely with teaching staff to support student academic success.
 If a student has a health condition that may impair learning, health services staff work to support student health and wellness.

 MPS has a 24 hour exclusion rule for vomiting, diarrhea or fever.
 Students should not return to school until 24 hours from the last episode of vomiting, diarrhea or until the fever has returned to normal (for 24 hours) WITHOUT the use of medication.